-To make them, first, I spread a layer of sour cream on the freshly fried crisp tortilla.
+To make the tacos with enchilada meat, first, I spread a layer of sour cream on the freshly fried crisp tortilla.
 (That is genius, I know!
 Then your sour cream and spoon doesn’t get all meaty if you try to add it on top and every bite gets some sour cream…you’re welcome!).

 TIPS FOR SMALL EATERS